Free: Assessment Does your website build trust with buyers and bring in revenue?

 Part of why the trend died off is because many companies attempting GDD simply weren’t built for it.
 They weren’t completely committed to the vision, they were just looking for recurring monthly revenue.

-• In addition to strategists, do they have project managers who can keep the project within scope and on track?
+• In addition to strategists, do they have processes to keep the project within scope and on track?

 • Is the team capable of running sprints — the short, concentrated workshops of design and development needed to keep the project limited to manageable phases?